 Interest rate risk is the risk of loss due to changes in interest rates in financial markets.
-The risk on all interest rate positions can be viewed in terms of the change in value of interest rate instruments resulting from a rate change of 1 basis point (0.01 percentage point).
+The risk on all interest rate positions can be viewed in terms of the change in value of interest rate instruments resulting from a rate change of 1 percentage point on the yield curve for all balance sheet items.
 The Group utilises analyses showing the effect of this change for various maturity bands, with separate limits applying to interest rate exposure within each maturity band and across all maturity bands as a whole.
 Interest rate lock-ins on the Group’s instruments are essentially short, and the Group’s interest rate risk is low to moderate.

 Spread risk is the risk of loss as a result of changes in market value/fair value of bonds due to general changes in credit spreads.
 The bond portfolio is managed based on an evaluation of the individual issuers.
 In addition, the Group has a separate limit for overall spread risk for all bonds.
 The Group calculates spread risk based on Finanstilsynet’s module for market and credit risk.
 The loss potential for the individual credit exposure is calculated with a basis in rating and duration.